leonardoghurt/websktop-compositor/README.md

-Websktop Compositor is the compositor of the Websktop Desktop Environment
+LúminaWay Compositor is the compositor of LúminaWay

 It's based on LabWC